matthiasnagel/workflow/PAPER.md

         Schema::dropIfExists('vocabs');
     }
 ```

 * Now run `php artisan migrate` in the shell.
 This will actually create the table for the `vocab_laravel` db.

-**Note**: If you get an error here, you've forgot something during the configuration of the Laravel environment.
+**Note**: If you get an error here, you've forgoten something during the configuration of the Laravel environment.

 **Note**: If you alter something in your migration methods, just run the command again.
 If you realize, you've done something stupid, just rollback to the previous migration state via `php artisan migrate:rollback`.